Fusion cuisine: History

 Fusion cuisine has existed for millennia as a form of cross-cultural exchange, though the term was only defined in the late 1900s.
 Mixtures of different cultures' cuisines have been adapted since the 16th century.

+Recognised by UNESCO, the world's first fusion food is titled to Macanese cuisine, born over 450 years ago.
+It blends Portuguese-style dishes with Chinese ingredients and techniques, alongside African, Indian and Southeast Asian flavours.

+However, some argue that Greece is considered to be the very first example of fusion cuisine, as interactions from other various civilizations over time led to the incorporation of new foods and culinary traditions.

 Colonialism

 A lasting legacy of colonialism is fusion food.
 Colonial trade resulted in the exchange of ingredients, such as bánh mì originating from French ingredients used in French Indochina, Jamaican patties combining the turnover with spices and peppers from the British Empire's possessions in Asia and Africa, and ramen originating as shina soba or "Chinese noodle" from the Empire of Japan's occupation of China's island territories in the late 1800s and early 1900s.
 Indigenous domestic servants were active participants in creating fusion foods by mixing ingredients and techniques.

 Alongside the creation of new dishes, colonialism also introduced class dimensions of food as cultural capital that modified consumption patterns.
 Indigenous practices of eating guinea pigs in Peru were banned and considered savage until recent movements to reclaim food practices, resulting in the erasure of much traditional knowledge in indigenous communities.
 These hierarchies are argued to be present in modern fusion food, which has been criticised for being portrayed as European cuisines 'elevating' other cuisines into modernity.
 Colonial debates also extend into discourse about the authenticity of foods such as orientalist critiques of immigrant food being gentrified as ‘ethnic’ food.